- The most essential reason for starting a business is to make profits. To achieve this, a business must be able to function with minimal expenses.

-No matter how creative, hard-working, and intelligent a business owner is, if cash is scarce, there is no way a business can grow.
-Many small business owners find themselves in the same boat: chasing investors, believing that's the only way they can get extra money for office laptops, furniture or other necessary items they require for their business.
+Statistics show that 7 in 10 businesses fail, and cash flow undoubtedly plays a huge role in one's success or downfall.
+No matter how creative, hardworking and intelligent you are, if cash is scarce, there is no way your business can grow.
+Many small business owners find themselves in the same boat: chasing investors, believing that's the only way they can get extra money for office laptops, furniture or other necessary items for their business.

 Perhaps one of the biggest mistakes business owners make in the beginning is not using the right money-saving strategies.
 Here are five ways you can cut business costs without hiring unqualified workers or making risky moves.

-A lot of businesses invest in expensive software that can be easily replaced by free ones.
-One of the best examples is Microsoft Office Suite that starts at $499 for professional use and is available for one computer.
+A lot of businesses invest in expensive software that can be easily replaced by free programs.
+For example, the Microsoft Office suite starts at $499 for professional use on one computer.
 Multiply this by 10, and you've got a hefty bill to pay just for one piece of software.

-On the other hand, you can opt for Google Docs, Sheets and Slides, which have most of the features that Microsoft Office offers.
-Plus, they're free.
-Some software can't be replaced with free software, but if you're going through a rough month and can't afford to pay the monthly subscription for your software, there is a solution for you as well.
-Trial versions for many software apps can be downloaded at Softpedia.
+On the other hand, Google Docs, Sheets and Slides have most of the features that Microsoft Office offers – for free.
+Some software can't be replaced with free software, but if you are having a rough month and can't afford to pay the monthly subscription for your software, there is a solution for you as well.
+You can download trial versions of many software apps at Softpedia.